iamkroot/trakt-scrobbler/README.md

 The latest log is stored in a file named `trakt_scrobbler.log`; older logs can be found in the files `...log.1`, `...log.2`, and so on.
 Everything is in human readable form, so that you can figure out what data is used by the app.
 While submitting a bug report, be sure to include the log file contents.

+## How it works

+This is an application written in the Python programming language, designed for hassle-free integration of your media players with Trakt.
+Once set up, you can forget that it exists.

+* The app is designed to start with your PC, and remain running in the backgroud.
+* It has a "monitor" for each media player you specify.
+This monitor keeps checking if the media player is running or not.
+If not, you get the "Could not connect..." message in the log file.
+* When the player is running, the monitor extracts the currently playing media information from the player.
+* This media file path is parsed using `guessit` (or regexes, if specified) to recognize the metadata such as "Title", "Season", etc.
+* This info, along with the playing state (`playing`, `stopped` or `paused`) and progress are then sent to trakt.tv using their API to update their side and mark the media as "Currently Watching", "Finished", etc and you get a notification of the same.
+* Once the player is closed, the monitor goes back to "dormant" state, where it waits for the player to start again.

+### Other details
+* The checking for media info from player happens at a set interval (`poll_interval` in config, 10 secs by default), which is the maximum delay between you starting/stopping/pausing the player, and the monitor recognizing that activity.
+* Generally, this app provides "live" updates to trakt regarding your playing status.
+However, in cases where the internet is down, when you finish playback, the app remembers the media that you have finished watching (progress > 90%) and will try to sync that information with trakt the next time internet becomes available.

 ## TODO